 I bought a brand new 2014 jeep wrangler sahara back in September.
 I drove an automatic and didn't like it at all.
 Drove the only manual they had on the lot and bought it on the spot.
 Haven't regreted it for a min.
 Got the hard top, navigation sirius and alpine stereo.
 This is my 5th jeep and best yet.
 Everyone that gets in it can not believe how smooth and quiet the ride it.
 Including my dad who has a Jeep grand cherokee.
 I will have this vehicle for years to come.
 Very happy with my purchase especially since we just had our first snow fall here in NJ and it handled beautifully.

-- I got the dual top option.
+I was going to write a very detailed review, but I only have 700 characters, so here are the main points: - I drive 60+ miles every day in this Jeep and it's fine.
+Better than fine, as good as any mid-level SUV out there. - I got the dual top option.
 Do it if you live in an area like I do (Chicago) if you can afford it.
 The hard top is fantastic in winter, and soft top is great in summer.
 Switching is not the tops is really not that hard at all.